ShaikhBorhanUddin/Pneumonia-Detection-Project/README.md

 ## 📂 Dataset

 The dataset sourced from Kaggle.
-To access it click [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?raw=true)

-**Note:** Due to the large size of the dataset, it is **not included in this repository**.
-Please download the dataset manually from Kaggle and place it in the following structure:
+To access it click [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?raw=true).
+Due to the large size, it is **not included in this repository**.

-- Classes: `Normal`  `Pneumonia`

-- Data Split: `Train` `Test`
+The dataset is organized into three folders: train, test, and validation.
+Each folder contains subfolders for two image categories: Pneumonia and Normal.
+In total, there are 5,863 chest X-ray images in JPEG format classified into these two categories.
 The image distribution of the dataset is as follows:

 <img src="https://github.com/ShaikhBorhanUddin/Pneumonia-Detection-Project/blob/main/data/Dataset_Visualization.png?raw=true" alt="Dashboard" width="1010"/>

+The chest X-ray images, taken from retrospective cohorts of pediatric patients aged one to five years, were sourced from the Guangzhou Women and Children’s Medical Center in Guangzhou.
+All imaging was conducted as part of the patients’ routine clinical care.

+For the analysis of the chest X-ray images, the initial screening involved quality control, during which all low-quality or unreadable scans were removed.
+After this, two expert physicians graded the diagnoses for the images before they were approved for training the AI system.
+To account for any potential grading errors, a third expert reviewed the evaluation set.

 ## 📁 Project Structure